jaskirat2/Eligius/README.md

 ### -> Now User can Sign up, we can have two types of user: The users which are willing to provide assistance and second ones are those which requires assistance, so while signing up it is mandatory to select one option: Assistance needed or Available for Assistance.
 ![2](https://user-images.githubusercontent.com/44981613/93208126-af289f80-f779-11ea-9184-145f99ddd614.jpg)
 ![3](https://user-images.githubusercontent.com/44981613/93208219-e13a0180-f779-11ea-96f4-7dc859100604.jpg)
 ### -> One time login feature is also there in case of emergency, if the user does not have a registered account.
-### Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum
+In this case anonymous id is assigned to that particular user.
 ![4](https://user-images.githubusercontent.com/44981613/93208425-2a8a5100-f77a-11ea-9cdc-29ca175d0e43.jpg)
 ![5](https://user-images.githubusercontent.com/44981613/93209211-6a056d00-f77b-11ea-99ff-b14f8bf1c86a.jpg)
-### Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum
+### If the user is in danger and wants assistance, whether He signs up
 ![6](https://user-images.githubusercontent.com/44981613/93208404-23fbd980-f77a-11ea-9be5-1dc3e111adda.jpg)
 ![7](https://user-images.githubusercontent.com/44981613/93208409-25c59d00-f77a-11ea-9560-15e710d4418e.jpg)
 ### Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum